Preparing for CPRA Compliance in 2024: What to Focus On

 It’s actually much easier just to scan for your data, rather than have people try to describe it to you.
 First, it's accurate—so you get base truth on what data you have, right down to the field level.
 And second, it’s up-to-date—so scanning gives you a near real time view of all the data in your business.

 Having a specific, accurate, and up-to-date data map will set you up for success in every subsequent privacy project.
-As Brandon said, it’s really step one for everything else, whether that’s creating a record of processing activities, setting retention policies, handling privacy requests, or handling Do Not Share requirements.
+It’s really step one for everything else, whether that’s creating a record of processing activities, setting retention policies, handling privacy requests, or handling Do Not Share requirements.

 Transcend Data Mapping is a scanning technology—it catalogs all the different data silos and internal schema, and then classifies all the data within.
 It builds you a complete global picture of all that information, which will then flow into every other area of governance.